Getting lost in a frozen wonderland

 It's easy to see why this has become a favourite .

-On this adventure, you will navigate through forest, climb up and down old glacier moraines, experience anxiety inducing views over the canyon and stand below a stunning icefall beside the Cline River.
+On this adventure, you will walk through the forest, climb up and down old glacier moraines, experience amazing views over the canyon and stand below a stunning icefall along the Cline River.
 There is a little bit of everything on this hike that will be sure to satisfy a multitude of tastes.
 The parking lot fills on weekends and there is almost always at least one group on the trail on weekdays.
 With this trail becoming more popular every year, please tread lightly, pack out your garbage and pick up your dog’s poop!